 Alabama also has hot summers and mild winters, but there is a lot of rain, making it very humid in some parts of the state.
 Take note that Alabama has more thunderstorms per year than every other state but Florida.
 Tornadoes are also common, and actually Alabama shares the number of highest F5 tornadoes with Kansas.
 These can impact your auto transport to Alabama in numerous ways, notably by scaring off carriers until the danger has passed.

-Can I get quotes for auto transport to Alabama?
+Can I get quotes for auto shipping to Alabama?

 If you are interested in auto transport to Alabama, let us help you get started.
 All you have to do is fill out our free online form – you’ll get a free quote to ship your vehicle right away.
 You can also call our toll-free telephone number and speak to one of our live agents at 800-930-7417.
 We have representatives standing by to give you a quote, answer questions, and even help you place a reservation if you’re ready to ship.